cartesi/docs/cartesi-rollups/development/send-requests.md

 </Tabs>

-In a typical Cartesi backend application, you have two functions `handle_advance` and `handle_inspect` that are defined to handle the two different types of requests.
+In a typical Cartesi backend application, two functions, `handle_advance` and `handle_inspect,` are defined to handle the two different types of requests.

-This script listens to rollup requests, handles them asynchronously using defined handler functions, and communicates the completion status back to the rollup server.
+This script listens to rollup requests, handles them asynchronously using defined handler functions, and communicates the completion status to the rollup server.

 Every starter project you create has this base code as a template, ready to receive inputs!